microsoft/onnxruntime/orttraining/README.md

 This will produce the `.whl` file in `./build/Linux/RelWithDebInfo/dist` for ONNX Runtime Trainer.

-## Use with Pytorch training
+## Use with PyTorch training

-You can use the ONNX Runtime Training wheel as the *trainer* in your Pytorch pre-training script.
+You can use the ONNX Runtime Training wheel as the *trainer* in your PyTorch pre-training script.
 Here is a high-level code fragment to include in your pre-training code:

 ```
 import torch